battre/autocomplete-attribute-explainer/README.md

 > `autocomplete` if both are specified.
 >
 > The `autofill` attribute should provide a superset of the features of
-> `autocompelte` so that websites which choose to use unstructured addresses
+> `autocomplete` so that websites which choose to use unstructured addresses
 > get support for this.

 > **Status:**